 Listeners get ready to be fired up.
 This episode is all about the medical model and how it prioritizes profits over people.
 Investing in your gut health can help you break your dependence on a system that is designed to treat symptoms instead of heal at the root.
 Listen now to be inspired!

-Subscribe to Follow Your Gut with Sarah Bennett wherever you listen to podcasts.
+Subscribe to Follow Your Gut with Juniper Bennett wherever you listen to podcasts

 You can click one of the buttons below to take you there